alan-csilva/Uber-Fare-Prediction/README.md

 The dataset has the following information:

-key - a unique identifier for each trip fare_amount - the cost of each trip in usd pickup_datetime - date and time when the meter was engaged passenger_count - the number of passengers in the vehicle (driver entered value) pickup_longitude - the longitude where the meter was engaged pickup_latitude - the latitude where the meter was engaged dropoff_longitude - the longitude where the meter was disengaged dropoff_latitude - the latitude where the meter was disengaged
+key - a unique identifier for each trip

+fare_amount - the cost of each trip in USD

+pickup_datetime - date and time when the meter was engaged

+passenger_count - the number of passengers in the vehicle (driver entered value)

+pickup_longitude - the longitude where the meter was engaged

+pickup_latitude - the latitude where the meter was engaged

+dropoff_longitude - the longitude where the meter was disengaged

+dropoff_latitude - the latitude where the meter was disengaged

 From there, more features were created based on the date and time at the start of the uber race, also getting the distance information from latitude and longitude using haversine distance formula.